Tikam02/DevOps-Guide/how-to/install_virtualbox.md

 ## Installation Procedure

-* Make sure have the host modules are installed for your distribution.
-You may also need to install the kernel headers if your operating system does not come with by default.
+* Make sure the host modules are installed for your distribution.
+Kernel headers may also be needed if your operating system does not come with one by default.
 * Install the virtualbox package.
 Use your distributions package manager.
     - For `apt` use `$ sudo apt install virtualbox`
     - For `pacman` user `$ sudo pacman -Syu virtualbox`